Description of random fields by systems of conditional distributions: Introduction

 The idea of specifying a random object through conditional probabilities is very old and goes back to the concept of a Markov chain.
 At the end of the 1960s, the approach to describing random objects by systems of conditional distributions was further developed.
 In connection with mathematical problems of statistical physics, Dobrushin~\cite{D2} and, independently, Lanford and Ruelle~\cite{LR} introduced the fundamental concept of a Gibbs random field.
 Its definition is based on the idea of specifying a random field through a special system of finite-dimensional distributions parameterized by boundary conditions --- Gibbs specification.

 Dobrushin's approach was further developed by Dachian and Nahapetian in~\cite{DN1998, DN2001, DN2004}, where it was shown that the description of Dobrushin-type specifications (and, consequently, random fields) can be carried out by systems of consistent one-point distributions parameterized by infinite boundary conditions.
 Systems of one-point distributions on general measurable spaces were studied by Fernandez and Maillard~\cite{FernMill}.
-The problem of describing a random field by a system of consistent one-point distributions with finite boundary conditions was considered by Dalalyan and Nahapetian~\cite{DN2011}.
+The problem of describing a random field by a system of consistent one-point distributions with finite boundary conditions was solved by Dalalyan and Nahapetian~\cite{DN2011}.

 In this paper, we consider various systems of conditional probability distributions, study their properties, and present for such systems solutions for both direct and inverse problems.
-Here, for the sake of simplicity, we restrict ourselves to considering only positive random fields with a finite phase space.
-However, the results can be carried over more general settings.
+Some of the systems are fully studied for the first time: the system of finite-dimensional distributions parameterized by finite boundary conditions (Section~\ref{Section-Qf}), the system of Palm-type distributions (Section~\ref{Section-Q-Pi}), and the systems of finite-dimensional and one-point distributions parameterized by various boundary conditions (Section~\ref{Section-Q}).
+For the system of one-point distributions with finite boundary conditions, we slightly improve known results (Section~\ref{Section-Qf-1}).
+Also, we consider the systems of finite-dimensional and one-point distributions parameterized by Dobrushin's type boundary conditions and formulate the corresponding results within the framework of the approach developed in the paper (Section~\ref{Section-QD}).

 The work is mainly theoretical, but possible areas of application of the obtained results will be outlined.
 Some of the statements of this paper (with proof ideas) are given in~\cite{KhN20} (see also~\cite{AN}).
+Here, for the sake of simplicity, we restrict ourselves to considering only positive random fields with a finite phase space.
+However, the results can be carried over more general settings.